 - Emerge is not a 12 step group or substitute for therapy.
 Therapy and addiction support are great - but this course isn't that.

 Compassionate, gentle, mindfulness based tools to reframe your struggles with sugar so you can build your internal resilience and soften the feelings (like shame, anxiety, judgment, self doubt, and self blame) that make it harder to make positive changes in your self care.

 I understand why this feels hard

 I first created this course seven years ago as The 30 Day Lift, and thousands have been touched and moved by it.
-Now I've folded all of this collected wisdom into a new, updated course for 2019.
+Now we've folded all of their collective wisdom into a new, updated course.

 One fundamental insight in Emerge is about how you settle into the healing process rather than force it.

 'Settling in' to the healing process is how you:

 - feel comfortable asking for and receiving lots of help

 - soften shame, guilt, and “I should've known better”

 - soften anxiety about needing to 'do this right' or perfectly